hashview/hashview-agent/README.md

 This is the headless agent that connects to the master instance of Hashview to support distributed cracking.

-Warning! distributed support is very ALPHA
+**Warning!** distributed support is very ALPHA.
+This agent only works with dev instances of Hashview!

 More information about distributed support can be found here: [Hashview Wiki - Distributed Cracking](https://github.com/hashview/hashview/wiki/04_Distributed_Cracking)

-## Prequisites
+## Prerequisites

-Strongly suggest using RVM like always: `\curl -sSL https://get.rvm.io | bash -s stable --ruby`
+We strongly suggest using RVM: `\curl -sSL https://get.rvm.io | bash -s stable --ruby`

 ### Networking Requirements

 Agents heartbeat to the master server where your full install of Hashview is located.
-You'll need inbound port 443 traffic for agents to communicate.
+You'll need inbound port 4567/tcp traffic for agents to communicate.

 ## Install